Register for the 2025 OOS Annual Meeting at Aullwood Audubon

 YOU MUST REGISTER IN ADVANCE!
 REGISTRATION IS LIMITED!

-Once you’re a member, register for the 2024 OOS Winter Raptor Extravaganza by sending an email to Jason Larson at bairdstrogon@yahoo.com and join us for a fun day of birding.
+Once you’re a member, register for the 2025 OOS Winter Raptor Extravaganza by sending an email to Jason Larson at bairdstrogon@yahoo.com and join us for a fun day of birding!
+It’s free to members (although with rising costs we kindly request a small donation of $10 to help defray our costs).
+Read more below!

 **If you know someone who is not a member and they would like to attend the event, simply have them sign-up for an OOS membership!
 Members may also invite non-members to attend the event, but an OOS member must make the reservation.